nataliarusu/learning-diary/README.md

 # learning-diary
+<b>JSON</b><br>
+The stringify method turns a JavaScript object or value into a JSON string.
+The parse method turns a JSON string back into an object.

+       JSON.stringify({a: 2}) // '{"a":2}'
+       JSON.parse('{"a":2}') // {a: 2}

+By combining the two methods, we can "round-trip" an object to JSON and back, ending up with the same object that we started with.

+    JSON.parse(JSON.stringify({name: 'Amir'})); // {name: 'Amir'}

+<code>undefined</code> not allowed in JSON.
+When we call stringify, any undefineds in the original object will be turned into nulls.
+If we then parse the resulting JSON, we'll get a null out.

+    JSON.stringify([1, undefined, 2]); // '[1,null,2]'
+    JSON.parse(JSON.stringify([1, undefined, 2])); // [1, null, 2]

+Sometimes, we want an object to specify how it should be serialized to JSON.
+We can do that by putting a function in its toJSON property.
+JSON.stringify will automatically call that function and use its result rather than the original object.

+    const user = {
+      name: 'Amir',
+      toJSON: () => 'This is Amir!'
+    };
+    JSON.parse(JSON.stringify(user));
+    // 'This is Amir!'

+The toJSON function isn't responsible for actually converting to JSON; stringify will still do that part.
+Instead, toJSON returns a new JavaScript value to be serialized in place of the original.

+    JSON.parse(JSON.stringify({
+        name: 'Amir',
+        toJSON: () => ({thisWas: 'Amir'})
+        })
+    ); // {thisWas: 'Amir'}

+<b>isSafeInteger</b><br>
 All numbers in JavaScript are floating point, which means that they become imprecise past a certain threshold.
 This can be especially dangerous when dealing with numbers that we think of as integers.<br>
 MIN_SAFE_INTEGER and MAX_SAFE_INTEGER (9007199254740991, -9007199254740991)

+    Number.isSafeInteger(value);//true or false
+value is a number that is a safe integer

 <b>regex</b><br>